masak/alma/README.md

 "I don't suppose I can just kill you now instead?" asks Bond hopefully.

 "No, the moment has passed," grumbles Dryden and flops down into his chair, dejected.
-"Besides, at this point we're already meta."
+"Besides, at this point we're already meta, and the situation requires a postmodern solution instead of a straightforward one."

 "I'm sorry to cause all this trouble.
 This *is* my first assignment.
 Frankly, it's not as easy as it looks."

 Another sigh.
 "I know, I know.
 Being a field agent is tough.
-Which is why I opted for a career as highly trusted, unreliable, and ultimately dispensable section chief in an East European country instead."
+Which is why I opted for a career as highly trusted but unreliable, ultimately dispensable section chief in an East European country instead."

 "If you want, you could go out and come back in, and we could do it all over again."